 Fragrant roses make a wonderful addition to your herbal tea mixes and other edible things.
 If you have purchased rose petals from an herbal supplier, you know that the cost can be prohibitive.
-Drying your own rose petals is super easy.
-They are delicate, to begin with, so handle your roses carefully from start to finish.
+Drying your own rose petals from your garden or that of a friend is easy.
+They are delicate, so handle your roses carefully from start to finish.

 To begin, harvest your roses after the sun has dried the petals, but not if the roses are heated from the latter part of the day.
-Lay them in a single layer as you gather.
-They can start to become mushy and break down in minutes, if placed in a hot/dark place, like an herbal harvest bag.
+Lay them in a single layer as you gather them.
+They can start to become mushy and break down in minutes if you make the mistake of placing them in a hot and dark place, like an herbal harvest bag.

-Gently pile them in a loose pile if you must, but do not gather so many that they have to sit before you can process them, and work quickly.
-Once you have enough of a harvest, pull the petals off and lay them without touching on an absorbent paper.
-A screen works very well, but remember that once dried, rose petals will blow around easily, so perhaps placing a second screen to carefully sandwich the petals in would be best.
+Gently pile the rose petals in a loose pile if you must, but do not gather so many that they have to sit before you can process them.
+You will need to work quickly.
+Once you have enough of a harvest, pull the petals off and lay them without touching each other on an absorbent paper.
+A screen works very well, but remember that once dried, rose petals will blow around easily, so perhaps placing a second screen on top to carefully sandwich the petals would be best.

-Always dry them in the shade, as the direct sun will quickly fade any color of the petals.
+Always dry the rose petals in the shade, as the direct sun will quickly fade the petal color.
 You might want to place a second absorbent layer on your roses to keep them in the darkest environment possible.
-This fading can also become a problem if you store you finished teas in a glass jar near a window.
-There is nothing that says "old", like half faded petals floating in your teacup.
-The more faded the less fragrance as well, so it's important to keep your petals in a dark place.
+Fading can also become a problem if you store you finished teas in a glass jar near a window.
+The more faded they are, the less fragrance they produce, so it's important to keep your petals in a dark place.